-These are specializations and can only be declared with a Business Administration, BSBA/Communication, BSBA/Sport Management, Accounting, or Professional Accountacy majors.
+These are specializations and can only be declared with a Business Administration, BSBA/Communication, BSBA/Sport Management majors.

 Students pursuing a business concentration may NOT use these courses to fulfill BSBA electives.

 Students pursuing multiple concentrations may not overlap any courses between concentrations.